mochidev/MDSpreadViewDemo/README.md

 Simply add the
 [MDSpreadView](https://github.com/mochidev/MDSpreadView) submodule to
-your project, add `#import "MDSpreadViewClasses.h"` to the top of the files you wish to use MDSpreadView in, and set the `delegate` and `datasource` properties of your `MDSpreadView` instance to one of your objects, much like you would do for a `UITableView`.
+your project, add `#import "MDSpreadViewClasses.h"` to the top of the files you wish to use MDSpreadView in, and set the `delegate` and `dataSource` properties of your `MDSpreadView` instance to one of your objects, much like you would do for a `UITableView`.